lukasbelka/lukasbelka/README.md

 ### 👋🏻 &nbsp; Hi there!

-I'm Lukas, an Analytics Developer and certified Data Analyst who is tinkering with Data Science and Machine Learning.
+I'm Lukas, an Analytics Developer and Data Analyst Professional who is tinkering with Data Science and Machine Learning.